 "The Sanford Center for Financial Planning and Wellness is the culmination of Todd Sanford's vision," says Dr. Satish Deshpande, dean of the Haworth College of Business.
 "We are honored to be able to partner with him to realize the center’s goals.
 Its impact in terms of personal financial coaching as well as recruiting talented students into the profession will make a difference for individuals, families and the industry in substantial ways.
 We are extremely grateful to Todd for his meaningful gift that so perfectly captures what higher education is all about."

 Sanford has been honored on Barron's Top Advisor List on multiple occasions, the Financial Times 400 List as a Top Advisor, and Forbes Magazine's State-by-State List of Top Advisors.
-He has also been recognized as a Top 10 Financial Advisor at Raymond James for the past 12 years, out of more than 6,000 advisors.
+He has also been recognized as a Top 10 Financial Advisor at Raymond James for more than a decade, out of more than 8,100 advisors.
+Additionally, Sanford earned an honorable mention for the Catalyst Award in the 2020 Invest in Others Awards.
 A WMU Bronco at heart, he bleeds brown and gold.
 He has had a 35-year affiliation with WMU, including his time as a finance student in the 1980s, a stint as an adjunct professor in finance, and now as an advisor to a variety of campus programs, as well as the new center.
 He has received the Department of Finance and Commercial Law Outstanding Alumni Award and the Haworth College of Business Outstanding Service Award.